 “…that it might be well with them, and with their children for ever!”

-We damn not only ourselves, but in a way our children also, when we willingly give place to any other Mediator than Christ Jesus.
+We bring ruin upon not only ourselves, but in many ways our children also, when we willingly give place to any other Mediator than Christ Jesus.
 Let us not render ourselves as another lesson of failure for a generation yet future; and if we do, may our own children quickly overcome our lawless and faithless spirit, however it might sting our wicked pride.

 As Moses said to Israel earlier in the same discourse, recounting God’s marvelous deeds among them: